-Arunachal: 50 suspected ‘Miya’ individuals from Assam intercepted in Bordumsa
+Tensions in Arunachal's Bordumsa as bus with Bengali-speaking Muslims intercepted

-Guwahati: Tensions escalated in Arunachal Pradesh’s Bordumsa, after a group of around 50 people, suspected to be from the ‘Miya’ community of Assam, arrived in a night super bus, sparking unease among local residents.
+Guwahati: Tensions escalated in Arunachal Pradesh’s Bordumsa, after a group of around 50 people, belonging to Bengali speaking Muslims, arrived in a night super bus, sparking unease among local residents.

 The bus (registration AS 01 FC 6427) was intercepted at the entry point and turned back, with the group temporarily held near the Burhidihing Reserve Forest at Brahmajan.